Skip to main content

 Program Mission and Goals

 The mission of the Department of Aviation's Undergraduate Program in Air Traffic Management is to provide educational opportunities for students that will develop individuals who possess excellent aviation technical abilities, superior communication and teamwork skills, are adaptable to change, seek life-long learning, can effectively utilize technology, and have an appreciation of other cultures in order to ensure successful contributions in the global and dynamic aviation industry.
-This program will prepare graduates in seeking employment as air traffic managers.
+This program will prepare graduates in seeking employment as air traffic controllers.

 Program Outcomes